Wesley-Perrang/Wesley-Perrang/README.md

 <p>
 <!-- <img align="right" src="./programmer-source-code-clip-art-png.jpg" height="220" width="210"/> -->

 Hello and welcome to my Github profile!
-My name is Wesley Perrang, and I'm currently studying at Wethinkcode.
+My name is Wesley Perrang, and I'm currently seeking opportunities to break into the software development field as I embark on the next chapter of my journey.
+I have recently completed my studies at Wethinkcode_.
 I have a passion for software development, and I hope you'll see that reflected in the projects I've shared here on GitHub.
 I'm always looking for feedback, so please don't hesitate to leave a comment or get in touch with me.

 If you're interested in connecting with me further, please feel free to check out my LinkedIn profile.
 I'm always happy to chat with fellow developers and learn from others in the community.
 Thank you for visiting my profile, and I hope you have a great day!